marybielma1/vera-data-validation/README.md

 ## About the Creator

-Mary Bielma is a mortgage-servicing operations and controls professional with 6+ years of experience across:
+Mary Bielma is a mortgage-servicing operations professional with 6+ years of experience across:

-- Servicing transfers
+- Servicing transfers and acquisition loan boarding
-- Loan boarding
+- Cross-system data mapping
 - Loss mitigation
 - Bankruptcy
 - Default servicing